zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ## Conclusion

 The Aetherion is not a vehicle to be controlled.
 It is a resonance system that responds only to coherent consciousness.
-This is not a limitation—it is a **feature**.
+This is not a limitation, it is a **feature**.

 The physics of coherence serves as an absolute filter: